 How can I apply to be a work exchange resident?

-If you are interested in coming to Tuscany as a work exchange resident (not limited to writers or artists) please contact Residency Director: Julie Jolicoeur directly through the ‘Contact Us’ section of the website.
+If you are interested in coming to Tuscany as a work exchange resident (not limited to writers or artists) please contact our Director: Julie Jolicoeur directly through the ‘Contact Us’ section of the website.
 Include a letter of intent, and indicate financial need, expressing to The Lemon Tree House jury why you might not otherwise be able to attend, the importance of this time away for your work, and the skills you have to offer in exchange.
-Work exchange positions cover between 800€ & 1300€ in residency fees, reducing the cost of the residency programs to 1300-1800€.
+Work exchange positions cover between 800€ & 1300€ of residency fees, reducing the cost of the residency programs to 1300-1800€.

 What is your refund/cancelation policy?

 Full refund available three months previous to the dates of the residency.
 After that, there is only a full-refund in case of death of immediate family.
 There is no refund once the program begins.
 Fees are not prorated should the applicant arrive late or leave early.
 The 600€ deposit to secure your spot in the program is non-refundable.

 How are attendees selected?

 Admission is decided by a revolving jury of writers & artists, as well as alumni and staff of The Lemon Tree House.

 Do you accommodate dietary concerns such as vegan, no pork, gluten-free, dairy-free?

 Yes.
 We can and do accommodate most dietary requirements.
 You must include this information in the 'special requests' section of your application.
 Please notify us of all allergies, exemptions and special requests.
 We will check in with residents again closer to the residency to make sure nothing has been missed, but after that time the chef's preparation and menu will be much harder to change.
 It is best if we have all the information upfront in the early stages.

 Do you supply arts materials, paper, pens, etc.?